- Dr Kate Wright

 Topics interested in supervising

 My remit is interdisciplinary, so I can act as a co-supervisor for PhD students working in many different disciplines, not just the subjects listed here.
 I welcome applications from doctoral candidates interested in studying all aspects of the media.
-I'm particularly interested in the production, funding and reception of journalism, but I also have expertise in political communications and strategic communications, non-governmental work and mediated activism.
-I am happy to work with applicants to identify co-supervisor in other subject areas.
-This may include colleagues working in international politics, international development, digital sociology, digital media design, digital media, documentary-making, peace-building and religion.
+I am happy to work with applicants to identify co-supervisors in other subject areas.
+This may include colleagues working in politics and international relations, international development, digital sociology, digital media design, digital media, documentary-making, peace-building and religion.
 Students are welcome to contact me to discuss this if they wish.

 If you are interested in being supervised by Kate Wright, please see the links below for more information: